 - Advising Scottish Natural Heritage in their successful defense of an appeal to the Scottish Land Court by an owner of fishing rights concerning their refusal of consent to repair and replacement of croys and revetments in the River Tummel (reported case: Tummel Valley Leisure Limited v Scottish Natural Heritage, 2015 S.L.T.
 (Land Ct.)
 117).

+Andrew is recognised by Chambers UK as an “Up and Coming” lawyer in the Real Estate Litigation sector.
 The Legal 500 lists Andrew as a “Recommended Lawyer” in Commercial Litigation and Property Litigation.

 Increased investment in Scottish commercial property